 We conduct business internationally.
-For first quarter of fiscal year 2005, approximately 41.6% of our total revenues was from international customers (including U.S. exports).
+For the three and six-month period ended October 29, 2004, approximately 41.5% and 41.6%, respectively, of our total revenues was from international customers (including U.S. exports).
 Accordingly, our future operating results could be materially adversely affected by a variety of factors, some of which are beyond our control, including regulatory, political, or economic conditions in a specific country or region, trade protection measures and other regulatory requirements, government spending patterns, and acts of terrorism and international conflicts.

 Our international sales are denominated in U.S. dollars and in foreign currencies.
 An increase in the value of the U.S. dollar relative to foreign currencies could make our products more expensive and, therefore, potentially less competitive in foreign markets.
 For international sales and expenditures denominated in foreign currencies, we are subject to risks associated with currency fluctuations.
 We hedge risks associated with foreign currency transactions in order to minimize the impact of changes in foreign currency exchange rates on earnings.
 We utilize forward and option contracts to hedge our currency exposure associated with certain assets and liabilities as well as anticipated foreign currency cash flow.
 All balance sheet hedges are marked to market through earnings every period, while gains and losses on cash flow hedges are recorded in other comprehensive income.
 These hedges attempt to reduce, but do not always entirely eliminate, the impact of currency exchange movements.
 Factors that could have an impact on the effectiveness of our hedging program include the accuracy of forecasts and the volatility of foreign currency markets.
 There can be no assurance that such hedging strategies will be successful and that currency exchange rate fluctuations will not have a material adverse effect on our operating results.
+We believe that these foreign currency hedging contracts will not subject us to significant credit risks, because the counterparties to the derivatives consist of major financial institutions, and we manage the notional amount of contracts entered into with any one counterparty.